RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

     <img src="Images/Main07.jpeg" alt="Description" width="1000">
 </p>

-The results on the initial testing is shown in the table below:
+The results on the initial testing is shown in the table below (screen thumbnails below) - click to enlarge:

 <div align="center">